Kafeinomaniac/ionic-recorder/README.md

 * That's it for now: Chrome has a problem in `decodeAudioData()`: it cannot decode the same blob that the it used to save the file via `MediaRecorder()`!

+## DEVELOPMENT

+### Roadmap
+We will set up a separate page for that.
+In the meantime the main high-level goal is to make this simple app as stable as possible and not add any features.

-## For developers: installing the development environment and getting started
+## Installing the development environment and getting started
 * Get the latest versions of npm and nodejs (we use 'n' to manage nodejs version):

         sudo npm install -g npm